 Here are some of the ways I expect AI to shakeout in the future:

-- Multiple AI systems will co-exist in the enterprise – 7.ai, Google, IBM Watson, MSFT, Salesforce Einstein.
-Each will serve a specific purpose, and they don’t necessarily need to interact with each other to be successful, but watch for some of these key players to form strategic partnerships.
+Multiple AI systems will co-exist in the enterprise – 7.ai, Google, IBM Watson, MSFT, Salesforce Einstein.
+Each will serve a specific purpose, and they don’t necessarily need to interact with each other to be successful.
+Watch for some of these key players to form strategic partnerships.
 Think of it as each company developing its own superhero, each with unique powers.
 Expect powerful alliances to emerge in this space (think The Avengers) superheroes with different capabilities coming together to create a better world.

 IVR will be replaced by AI-Powered Speech – AI technology can go beyond simply recognizing what someone is saying.
 It can actually carry on conversations the way a human would.
 Furthermore, that same “brain” can carry on conversations whether it’s via text or over the phone.
 That’s why we’ll increasingly see large companies ditch their IVR systems in favor of AI-powered speech.
 Callers to conversational systems will have the option to move to chat or be able to use their smartphone to choose things from a list.
 These multimodal experiences will become common as they can better serve today’s digitally-engaged millennials.

 AI-powered chatbots will gain enterprise momentum – We’ll see a huge jump in large enterprises deploying virtual agents (VAs).
 These VAs will solve many issues but will work hand in hand with humans.Human agents will become far more effective because they will be augmented with automated sequences.
 For example, AI can guide consumers through the automated steps that are monotonous for a human agent.